Bell Media: Baton Broadcasting

-Baton-Electrohome alliance (1996–2000)
+Baton-Electrohome alliance and CTV Inc. (1996–2000)

 In 1996, the CRTC approved two major deals involving Baton.
 First was the acquisition of CFCN-TV in Calgary from Rogers Communications, which had recently purchased Maclean Hunter.
 Second, Baton and Electrohome—owner of CKCO-TV in Kitchener and CFRN-TV in Edmonton—formed an alliance, under which the companies would share ownership of CFCN; Baton's stations in Saskatchewan and its independent stations in southwestern Ontario; and Electrohome's CKCO.
 The deals doubled Baton's own interest in CTV to 28.6%.
 However, as part of the deal, Baton took control of Electrohome's CTV vote, allowing it to command 42.9% of CTV's shares.

 In January 1997, Baton-Electrohome's "Vancouver Television" proposal emerged as the CRTC's choice for the new independent station in Vancouver, beating out four other competitors.
 The new station, CIVT-TV, would compete directly with Western International Communications's two CTV affiliates in the market when it was launched that fall.

 On February 25, 1997, the Baton-Electrohome alliance and CHUM Limited announced that several stations would be swapped between them.
 Baton-Electrohome would acquire CHUM's Atlantic Television System (ATV), consisting of four CTV affiliates in the Maritimes, the Atlantic Satellite Network (ASN), and a further 14.3% in CTV.
 CHUM would receive Baton's independent stations in southwestern Ontario, as well as CHRO-TV in Pembroke, which had recently disaffiliated from CTV.
 The Baton-Electrohome alliance now held 57.2% of CTV.

 Shortly thereafter, Electrohome announced it would sell its broadcasting assets—including CFRN, its interest in the alliance, and its CTV shares—to Baton in exchange for cash and shares in Baton.
 These two deals were approved by the CRTC in August.
 Baton now held controlling interest in CTV, triggering a put option that allowed the other owners to sell their stakes in the network while still keeping their stations.
 Accordingly, Baton acquired the remaining CTV shares from WIC and Moffat Communications (Newfoundland Broadcasting, owner of CJON-TV, had effectively relinquished its vote when CTV became a corporation) that fall.

 The BBS television system was merged into CTV, with the company itself being renamed CTV Inc. the following year.
 The Eatons' remaining shares, representing 41% of Baton (estimated at CA$450 million), were sold off to the general public in early 1998.
 By the end of 2001, nearly all CTV stations were consolidated under network ownership (including one replacement).